-One essential requirement for a play that concerns itself with the essence of beauty is a pretty production -- and this director Mark Wing-Davey and his inspired design staff deliver in breathtaking style.
+One essential requirement for a play that concerns itself with the essence of beauty is a pretty production — and this director Mark Wing-Davey and his inspired design staff deliver in breathtaking style.
 Though virtually bare, the stage of the Newman becomes an abstract mosaic of pattern and color that shifts from scene to scene through the artful use of flying panels, floating paintings, sliding shoji screens and eerie light projections.
 These visual delights also service provocative aesthetic questions that Naomi Iizuka raises about the reality — and validity — of beauty itself.

 When Darius Wheeler, a smug collector of Asian fine art and antiquities, meets Setsuko Hearn, an exquisite young woman who happens to be an art scholar in the same field, he naturally tries to collect her, too.
 But Setsuko has many facets to her elusive personality; indeed, in the play’s dazzling opening image, she emerges layer by layer, like a sleek black butterfly, from the intricate folds of a gorgeous ceremonial court costume.